2017 China IP Summer Program

 Main Program Location

 The program will use classrooms, housing and dining facilities at the China IP Training Center of State Intellectual Property Office (hereinafter "Training Center").
 The Training Center is the premier IP training academy in China and serves as an IP training academy for World Intellectual Property Organization (WIPO).
 IP officials and examiners from all over the world come to the Training Center for IP trainings, seminars and conferences.
-The Training Center also offers amenities such as in-door swimming pool, a gym, 4-lane bowling alley, a tennis court, a basketball court, and a racket ball court.
+The Training Center also offers amenities such as in-door swimming pool, a gym, 4-lane bowling alley, a tennis court, a basketball court, and a poker room.
 Internet access is available at the classroom and the housing.
 The Training Center is also about 10-minute walk from a subway station and has bus stops by the main entrance.

 Financial aid may be available to support the tuition and living expenses associated with this program.
 Students should contact the financial aid office at their home institution to determine if this aid is available.

 Space is limited in this program, so register now.
 To reserve a place in the program, a deposit of non-refundable $100 is required by March 15 and full payment due no later than May 31.
 The deposit will be applied to the total cost of the program.

 Dropping of Courses No course refund will be issued if a course is dropped after April 5.